 Like Tulum’s beachfront, the town also has a separate area, known as Aldea Zama, a residential area closer to the beach than the rest of the town and is known for its luxurious resorts.

-What daytime entertainment is available in Tulum vs Tulum Beach?
+☀️ What daytime entertainment is available?

 Here are some of the things you can do during the day when visiting Tulum town and its surrounds:

 - Take a trip to Tulum National Park.
-Take a boat trip to admire the diverse animals and gorgeous lagoon or go kayaking or scuba diving.
+Take a boat trip to admire the diverse animals and gorgeous lagoon, or go kayaking or scuba diving.

-- See Mayan ruins (also called the Tulum Ruins) where you can climb the ruins of Coba.
+- See Mayan ruins (also called the Tulum Ruins), where you can climb the ruins of Coba.

 - Explore downtown Tulum on a bicycle

-- Go shop hopping!
+- Go shop-hopping!

 - Explore a cenote (These stunning turquoise caves and sinkholes will put any plunge pool to shame).
 You can snorkel, swim, zipline over, and scuba dive in these.

 Tulum’s Beach area is somewhat more nonchalant during the day than downtown.
-Here you’ll find white sands on beautiful beaches, boutique shops, and a laid-back atmosphere.
+Here, you’ll find white sands on beautiful beaches, boutique shops, and a laid-back atmosphere.

 Here are some of the things you can do in the Tulum Beach area during the day:

-- Relax on the beach, sunbathe and swim in the ocean.
+- Relax on the beach, sunbathe, and swim in the ocean.

-- Go snorkelling in the ocean.
+- Go snorkeling in the ocean.

 - Try a craft cocktail at one of the many restaurants.